mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

   Adds polling behavior to the widget.
 The underlying attribute model is constantly polled to keep the widget up-to-date.
-The prototype that mixes this in should have following methods defined:
+The prototype that mixes this in should have the following methods defined:

   * `onModelRead` which takes a map from model `string` to read result `Object`.
 This method is invoked whenever a new value is obtained from